New York free daycare and child care assistance programs.

 Parents who need help paying for child care in New York or free daycare vouchers may be able to receive assistance from government subsidies and other forms of financial support.
-Not only can resources provide the care you need, but case managers and the state can help families select a high quality, affordable provider in their town or county.
+Not only can resources listed below provide the care you need, but case managers and the state can help families select a high quality, affordable provider in their town or county.

 Applicants will need to meet low income conditions.
 In addition, in order to get free or government subsidized child or daycare the parent needs to be currently working, actively searching for employment, or they may be in job training.
 Families with adults who are working, but are earning lower incomes, might qualify for a daycare subsidy.
 Some exceptions can be made from time to time as well.

 For example, most residents will be guaranteed with help paying for their child care if they are on Temporary Assistance/TANF and need financial aid in order to meet any work participation requirements that are in place from that program.
 As funding allows, this can be guaranteed for up to one year.
 These are other eligibility criteria have been put into place by the state of New York.

 The benefits and services of the free government subsidy program are made available to help support various reasons why a parent/caretaker may be unavailable to provide the 24-hour care on their own.
 So some other reasons that a family may qualify for assistance include Illness or incapacity, full time employment, participation in an approved training or educational program, Temporary absence from the home due to an emergency situation, actively conducting job searching activities, they have a special needs child or are participating in a Child Protective Plan.